 An increasing number of chefs are also interested in serving OmniPork in regional dishes such as hot pot and dim sum.
 Yeung also predicts that there will be increased interest in the vegan meat next month due to the approaching holiday.
 “Chinese New Year is coming up on Feb 5th, and next year happens to be the Year of the Pig,” he says.

 Reports of the swine flu outbreak were reported by the South China Morning Post last August.
 The virus can survive in cured pork for more than a year.
 While not deadly to humans, the outbreak on August 1 resulted in the deaths of 40,000 hogs, and with no vaccine, experts predict that the virus could potentially spread to other nations, including the U.S.

-“What we’re seeing so far is just the tip of the iceberg,” Juan Lubroth, chief veterinary officer of the UN’s Food and Agriculture Organiation after a three-day meeting in on the matter in Bangkok.
+“What we’re seeing so far is just the tip of the iceberg,” Juan Lubroth, chief veterinary officer of the FAO (UN Food and Agriculture Organization) after a three-day meeting in on the matter in Bangkok.